Tailor: Generating and Perturbing Text with Semantic Controls: Related Work

-Our generator is also closely related to methods for structured generation, which reconstruct sentences based on semantic representations.
-Abstract Meaning Representation (AMR)~\cite{banarescu2013abstract, mager2020gpt} is an alternative representation worth exploring in future work.
-It presents the trade-off between training complexity and control flexibility: Generators that take AMR controls might be able to further handle entity recursions~\citep{damonte2019structural}, but expressing such relationships in the inputs would be nontrivial.
-However, when we omit these relationships and reduce AMR graphs to sequences (\eg like in~\cite{damonte2019structural}), semantic parses derived from PropBank have the advantage of enabling stricter control on \optag{complete} keywords, as they annotate complete spans, whereas AMR only accepts key entities without the ``syntactic sugar'' (\eg ``as,'' ``in'')~\cite{banarescu2013abstract}.
+Also closely related are methods that reconstruct sentences from structured semantic representations.
+The most similar related work is InFillmore~\cite{ou-etal-2021-infillmore}, which uses semantic representations derived from FrameNet with constrained decoding to guide generation.
+While InFillmore tunes the higher-level semantics of a sentence, \sysname's semantic controls incorporate fine-grained information about the location and semantics of textual phrases; in addition, we demonstrate two new applications for semantically-guided generation, contrast set generation and data augmentation.
+Abstract Meaning Representation~\cite{banarescu2013abstract, mager2020gpt} is an alternative semantic representation worth exploring \revised{for data perturbation}, as it may further enable controls on entity recursions~\citep{damonte2019structural}, though expressing such relationships is nontrivial.

-\paragraph{Data perturbation} Controlled generators have been shown to be particularly useful for text perturbation.
-Besides the aforementioned paraphrasing and style transfer, prior works have also successfully generated contrastive examples that are useful for model training, evaluation, and explanation.
-They usually rely on application-specific class labels~\cite{ross2020explaining, madaan2020generate, sha2021controllingtextedition, akyurek2020learning} or heuristic perturbation strategies that needs to be expressed through pairs of original and perturbed sentences~\cite{polyjuice:acl21}, which are expensive to generalize.
-Recently, \citet{huang2021generating} designed SynPG, a paraphraser that can mimic parse tree structures learned from non-paired sentences.
-We similarly train linguistically controlled generators on single sentences, but with a focus on fine-grained semantic perturbations, such that we can more broadly cover different perturbation strategies by composing changes to control codes.
+Controlled generators have also been successfully used to perturb text for model training, evaluation, and explanation.
+They usually rely on application-specific labels~\cite{ross2020explaining, madaan2020generate, sha2021controllingtextedition, akyurek2020learning} or require pairs of original and perturbed sentences ~\cite{polyjuice:acl21}, which are expensive to generalize.

-Also related are prior works creating minimally edited datasets through extensive human efforts -- either by manually rewriting instances~\cite{gardner2020evaluating, kaushik2019learning}, or by defining perturbation functions and templates (\eg~\cite{andreas-2020-good, li-etal-2020-linguistically, Ribeiro2020BeyondAB, Ribeiro2018SemanticallyEA, zhang-etal-2019-paws, kim2020cogs, wu-etal-2019-errudite}).
-As demonstrated in \S\ref{sec:contrast_set}, \sysname can be used to recreate many such datasets, with less manual effort.
-Moreover, the low overlap between \sysname's perturbations and humans' motivates future explorations of manual and semi-automated generation, where the generator can compensate humans' systematic omissions.